Saudi-Led coalition destroys drone launched by Yemen's Houthis

 By REUTERS

-The Saudi-led coalition fighting in Yemen on Sunday intercepted and destroyed an explosive-laden drone over Yemeni airspace fired by Iran-aligned Houthis towards Saudi Arabia, Saudi state news agency (SPA) reported.
+The Saudi-led coalition fighting in Yemen said early on Wednesday it intercepted and destroyed an explosive-laden drone launched by Yemen's Iran-aligned Houthis towards Saudi Arabia's southern area, state news agency (SPA) reported.

 The Jerusalem Post Customer Service Center can be contacted with any questions or requests: